Michael Li

 deep learning

-Outside of school, I enjoy hackathons, playing the piano and speedcubing.
+Outside of this, I enjoy hackathons, playing the piano and speedcubing.

 Experience